Understanding Adversarial Machine Learning: Threats and Challenges

 Adversaries have different objectives when launching attacks on predictive AI systems.
 These objectives can be grouped into three broad categories:

-- Availability Breakdown: The intention here is to interfere with the AI system's operations and prevent legitimate users from receiving service.
-In the PredAI context, this can be done through data poisoning attacks or even manipulating model vulnerabilities that impair the model's performance, for example, model poisoning or energy-latency attacks that disrupt the system's functionality in handling requests.
+- How Do Attackers Disrupt AI Systems Availability? : One common objective is to degrade or block access to AI system functionality, also referred to as an availability breakdown.
+The intention here is to interfere with the AI system's operations and prevent legitimate users from receiving service.
+In the PredAI context, this can be done through training data poisoning attacks or even manipulating model vulnerabilities that impair the model's performance, for example, model poisoning or energy-latency attacks that disrupt the system's functionality in handling requests.

-- Integrity Violation: In this scenario, the attacker aims to manipulate the output of the AI system without necessarily disrupting its availability.
-Targeted poisoning attacks modify the model’s training data to specifically mislead the system into making incorrect predictions for certain inputs.
+- What Is an Integrity Violation in AI Models?: Model integrity violations occur when attackers manipulate the model’s behavior to generate specific incorrect outcomes, without necessarily impairing overall system availability..
+Targeted data poisoning attacks modify the model’s training data to specifically mislead the system into making incorrect predictions for certain inputs.
 Backdoor poisoning, as mentioned before, allows the attacker to introduce hidden triggers into the model that cause it to misbehave only when certain conditions are met.

-- Privacy Compromise: Privacy attacks target the extraction of sensitive data from the AI system.
+- Why Is AI Model Privacy a Key Target?: Privacy attacks target the extraction of sensitive or proprietary data from the AI system, breaching data confidentiality.
 Attackers might try to infer properties of the training data or the model itself.
 Samples are membership inference attacks, where an attacker determines if a specific data point belongs to the training set, or model extraction attacks, where they try to reverse-engineer the model in order to figure out its architecture and parameters.

 3. Attacker Capabilities & Knowledge